azawawi/SwiftyZeroMQ/README.md

 print("ZeroMQ library version is \(versionString)")
 ```

+Please consult the [User Guide](UserGuide.md) for documentation and examples.
 More examples can be found in the
 [examples](https://github.com/azawawi/swift-zmq-examples) github repository.

-## Documentation

-Please consult the [User Guide](UserGuide.md) for documentation and examples.

-## Bundled ZeroMQ library

-The bundled `libzmq.a` is a static universal binary that is compiled from pristine
-ZeroMQ `4.1.5` sources with `8.0` as the minimum iOS version with [Bitcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html) enabled.
-The library contains the following architectures:
-- armv7  (iPhone 3GS till iPhone 4S)
-- armv7s (iPhone 5 till iPhone 5c)
-- arm64  (iPhone 5s and later)
-- i386 and x86_64  (Simulator)

 ## Installation